 Our Academy employs a five stage system which is followed consistently by all staff.
 All staff need to thoroughly investigate incidents from all parties involved to ensure that the correct stages are given to the children.
-All stages should be recorded accurately on the behaviour charts and CPoms completed for stages 4 and above, so that SLT are aware of the nature of the incidents.
+All stages should be recorded accurately on the behaviour charts and CPoms completed for stages 4 and above, so that SLT are aware of the nature of the incidents should they need to contact parents.
 Phase Leaders should also complete the necessary letters home.